-Your proposal must build on results (demonstrated proof of principle) achieved within an eligible Pathfinder or ERC Proof of Concept project.
+Your proposal must build on results (demonstrated proof of principle) achieved within an eligible project.
 You do not need to be a participant, Principle Investigator or result owner of the previous projects, on the contrary new participants are welcome and encouraged to apply.
-However, you must demonstrate that you are the owner, Intellectual Property Rights (IPR) holder, or have the necessary rights to commercialise the IPR of the linked Pathfinder or ERC Proof of Concept project results to be further developed.
+However, you must demonstrate that you are the Intellectual Property Rights (IPR) owner or holder, or have the necessary rights to commercialise the IPR of the linked Pathfinder, FET or ERC Proof of Concept project results to be further developed.
 You therefore must specify in your application the result and relevant IP to be developed, and include written evidence from the relevant owner(s) of the result(s), which confirms the existence of the necessary agreements with you, including on IPR.